History

 Our membership

-Our core membership is made up of professionals working either in a Mental Health Adviser (MHA) role (or similar) or in Specialist Mental Health Mentoring (SMHM).
-Over 150 institutions are represented.
+Our core membership is made up of professionals working either in a Mental Health Adviser (MHA) role (or similar) or as Specialist Mental Health Mentors (SMHM).
+We have approximately 700 members with over 150 employers, and are the largest organisation dedicated to supporting student mental health practitioners.

-The majority of SMHMs became members through our accreditation route, which has now closed.
+The first cohort of SMHMs became members through our accreditation route, which has now closed.
 These were largely people with significant experience in mental health as well as supporting students as a mental health mentor in HE.
+Other SMHM members have professional qualifications and experience, as set by the Department of Education's Mandatory Qualifications document.
 Many also work as Specialist Autism Mentors, or Specialist one-to-one Study Skills and Strategy Support - Specific Learning Difficulties (SpLD/Autism) and as such have a range of qualifications.

-The professions represented are Occupational Therapy, Nursing, Social Work, Psychology, Counselling and Psychotherapy.
+The main professions represented within our membership are Occupational Therapy, Nursing, Social Work, Psychology, Counselling and Psychotherapy.

-We have recently started welcoming a wider range of members, including those who directly manage MHAs and SMHMs, but also other education professionals with a mental health remit.
+We have recently started welcoming a wider range of members into our Manager and Associate memberships, including those who directly manage MHAs and SMHMs, but also other education professionals with a mental health remit.